molecularmachinist/functional_sampling_tool/README.md

 pip install .
 ```

 When the command finishes, it should be all done and the tool usable as `fst`.

+**Remember** that in this way you need to run `conda activate fst_env` once in every new terminal before using the tool.
+If you want to use this environment by default, add `conda activate fst_env` at the end of your `.bashrc`

+## Uninstalling

-If you ever want to uninstall it just run (with the `fst_env` environment activated).
+If you ever want to uninstall the tool just run (with the `fst_env` environment activated if you did the recommended installation).

 ```sh
 pip uninstall functional_sampling_tool
 ```

-**Remember** that in this way you need to run `conda activate fst_env` once in every new terminal before using the tool.
-If you want to use this environment by default, add `conda activate fst_env` at the end of your `.bashrc`

 ## How it works